robinmonjo/website/content/resume.md

 **Leadership & Strategic Direction**

-- Appointed as CTO following the departure of the former CTO; joined the executive committee and became a shareholder, contributing to the strategic direction and growth of the company.
+- Appointed as CTO following the departure of the former CTO; joined the executive committee and became a shareholder, contributing to the strategic direction and growth of the company. <a href="https://medium.eventmaker.io/robin-monjo-devient-le-nouveau-cto-deventmaker-io-82338eacbaf8" target="_blank" rel="noopener noreferrer">Read the announcement (in French)</a>.
 - Led the engineering team, overseeing all aspects of software development, infrastructure, and product innovation.
 - Collaborated with emerging teams, including a newly formed design team and introduced middle management in the engineering team.